blueginah/DrivingHelper/README.md

 # Discussion for the Results
 ## Why did SVM outperform LSTM or GRU?

+    1) Since it was Binary Classification with lots of features, it was more advantageous for SVM

+    2) SVM makes decision based on average features but LSTM makes decision based on previous timestamp data

+    3) Because of the unique features of driving data, beginners’ driving wasn’t smooth as experts so that  there was less correlation compared to general time series data

+    4) For same amount of data, LSTM and GRU considers whole time step data as one single data, but SVM considers each as different data so the total amount of data was larger in SVM compared to other models.

 # Future Works
 1. Gathering more data from people having various driving skills so that our model can classify data into more specific levels

 2. Develop other classification models using image and sensor data together

 3. Improve Accuracy of Classifications in real time when playing game so that it appropriately recommends directions to users.

 <!-- CONTRIBUTING -->